On the low Mach number limit for Quantum Navier-Stokes equations: Acoustic waves

 where $\tilde{F}_{\eps}=(-\Delta)^{-\frac{1}{2}}\dive F_{\eps}$.
 Hence, the linear evolution is characterised by the unitary semigroup $e^{-itH_{\eps}}$, where

 is a self-adjoint operator with Fourier multiplier given by \eqref{eq:Bog_sp}.
 In what follows, we are going to provide a class of Strichartz estimates for the linear propagator $e^{-itH_{\eps}}$ which will yield a control of some mixed space-time norms of $(\tilde{\seps},\tilde{\meps})$ in terms of the (scaled) Mach number.
 An interpolation argument exploiting the \emph{a priori} estimates introduced in Section \ref{sec:estimates} gives the final result.
-The Strichartz estimates are stated in the framework of Besov spaces, for the sake of conciseness we postpone their proof to the appendix \ref{app:Strichartz}.
+For the sake of conciseness we postpone the proof of the Strichartz estimates to the appendix \ref{app:Strichartz}.